thelfer/tfel/docs/web/castem.md

 # Mechanical behaviours

-The `umat` interface has been developed for the CEA [`Cast3M`](http://www-cast3m.cea.fr/) finite element solver.
-Its name comes from the name of [`UMAT`](http://www-cast3m.cea.fr/index.php?page=sources&source=umat) subroutine which is meant to be overridden by the user, loosely following the `Abaqus` standard.
+The `castem` interface has been developed for the CEA [`Cast3M`](http://www-cast3m.cea.fr/) finite element solver using the [`UMAT`](http://www-cast3m.cea.fr/index.php?page=sources&source=umat) subroutine which is meant to be overridden by the user, loosely following the `Abaqus` standard.
+For historical reasons, it has also an alias named `umat`.

 A french version of this document is available [here](castem-fr.html).